Whether it’s a new pair of running shoes or street shoes, it can take some time to get used to them so they aren’t uncomfortable or causing blisters.

 Is Your Foot Moving Around While You Run?

+There’s a difference between a shoes that is roomy and a shoe that doesn’t fit.
 Obviously, you don’t want your foot moving around in your shoe while you run.
 If you do experience this, first check to see if it’s laced to correct tightness before throwing them out.
 I know I personally have discovered how much of a difference good lacing can make.

 Does the Shoe Feel Like It’s Impeding Your Stride?

 Running shoes should promote your running stride.
-If you feel uncomfortable running or like something doesn’t feel quite right, check to see if your shoes are impeding your stride.
+If you feel uncomfortable running, or like something doesn’t feel quite right, check to see if your shoes are impeding your stride.

 Do You Have Any Discomfort Post-Run?

-Finally, it’s all well and good to have a great run with a new pair of shoes, but check your feet after your run for sore spots, blisters, and pain.
+Finally, it’s all well and good to have a great run with a new pair of shoes.
+But check your feet after your run for sore spots, blisters, and pain.

 While you might be able to avoid blisters and sore spots if you break the shoes in, it might also be a hint that these aren’t the best shoes for you.